 When most people think of New Zealand wine, Sauvignon Blanc (or perhaps Pinot Noir) is the first thing to come to mind.
-And while New Zealand can certainly make a great Sauvignon Blanc (we’ll review the Craggy Range Sauvignon Blanc tomorrow) that’s certainly not the only special wine coming out of this country.
+And while New Zealand can certainly make a great Sauvignon Blanc, that’s certainly not the only special wine coming out of this country.
 Today’s Bordeaux style blend is Exhibit A.

-The 2009 Craggy Range Single Vineyard Te Kahu Hawke’s Bay Gimblett Gravels Vineyard Proprietary Red begins with an enticing bouquet of plum, blackberry, spice and a little vanilla.
+The 2015 Craggy Range Te Kahu Gimblett Gravels Vineyard Proprietary Red begins with a very enticing bouquet of plum, blackberry, cedar, licorice, violets and a little vanilla.
 The wine tastes smooth and rich with luscious fruit flavors.
-This wine also has well integrated and dusty tannins that really enhance its easy-to-drink nature while also adding a nice level of complexity.
-The dry finish features fruit and spice notes which last for a while.
-Honestly, I was really blown away by this one and if I could have found it for just a couple dollars less it would have received a Bulk Buy!
-Even at $16 this wine is a steal.
+It also has well-integrated and dusty tannins that really enhance its easy-to-drink nature while also adding a nice level of complexity.
+The dry finish features fruit and spice notes which last for quite a while in the mouth.
+Once again, I was really blown away by the quality of this wine.
+Even at $17, it’s a steal.
 Highly recommended!

 Looking for more of The Best Red Blends Under $20?
 Check out our giant listing here!